Authentication

 apiKey: "YOUR_API_KEY",

-authDomain: "mangroveai-dev.firebaseapp.com",
+authDomain: "your-project.firebaseapp.com",

-projectId: "mangroveai-dev"
+projectId: "your-firebase-project"

 };